Facial structures for various notions of positivity and applications to the theory of entanglement: Entangled edge states with positive partial tansposes

 with arbitrary unit vectors $\xi,\eta,\zeta$.
 Note that the partial transpose is given by

 We note that the rank of $X$ is equal to

 and the rank of $X^\tau$ is equal to

 Recall that the rank of the $n\times n$ matrix $[(\xi_i|\xi_j)]_{i,j=1}^n$ is the dimension of the space $\spa\{\xi_1,\dots,\xi_n\}$.
 We get an edge of \begin{itemize} \item type (7,6) if we take mutually independent vectors $\xi,\eta,\zeta$, \item type (7,5) if we take vectors so that $\dim\spa\{\xi,\eta,\zeta\}=2$ and none of two vectors are linearly dependent, \item type (6,5) if we take vectors so that $\dim\spa\{\xi,\eta,\zeta\}=2$ and one pair of two vectors are linearly dependent, \item type (4,4) if we take vectors with $\xi=\eta=\zeta$. \end{itemize} Note that the edge of type (4,4) obtained in this way with $\lambda=\sqrt 2$ is nothing but the Choi's example (\ref{ppt-choi-ex}).
-We may also get edges of type of $(5,8)$ with variants of these examples.
+On the other hand, we get the St\o rmer's example (\ref{ppt-stromer-ex}) if we take orthonormal vectors $\{\xi,\eta,\zeta\}$.
+We may also get edges of type $(5,8)$ with variants of these examples.